-- The current 2 weeks' parent’s leave will increase to 5 weeks for each parent
+- The 2 weeks' parent’s leave has increased to 5 weeks for each parent

-- The current 2 weeks’ Parent’s Benefit will increase to 5 weeks for each parent (if you qualify)
+- The 2 weeks’ Parent’s Benefit has increased to 5 weeks for each parent (if you qualify)

-- You will be able to take parent's leave during the first 2 years of your child's life (or 2 years from adoption)
+- You can take parent's leave during the first 2 years of your child's life (or 2 years from adoption)

 What is the difference between parental leave and parent’s leave?

 Parental leave entitles parents to take unpaid leave from work to spend time looking after their children.
 Since 1 September 2020, both parents can take up to 26 weeks parental leave.
-You can get more information in our document on parental leave.
+You can get more information about parental leave.

-Paternity leave is specifically for new parents (other than the mother) in their child’s first 6 months.
+Paternity leave is specifically for new parents in their child’s first 6 months.

 This table explains the differences between the types of leave for parents.